Skip to content

 Fire Risk from Cheap Inverters: Real, but Avoidable

 This is a genuine safety risk, and it should not be minimised.
-There are uncertified microinverters available from unnamed sellers on Chinese e-commerce platforms (Aliexpress, Temu, and similar) that do not meet CE or UKCA safety standards, do not have functioning anti-islanding protection, and may have inadequate thermal management.
+There are microinverters available from unnamed sellers on Chinese e-commerce platforms (Aliexpress, Temu, and similar) that meet no recognised safety standard, do not have functioning anti-islanding protection, and may have inadequate thermal management.

 A cheap, uncertified inverter is a fire risk — not because solar inverters are inherently dangerous, but because any poorly manufactured electrical device that generates heat and draws continuous current is a fire risk.
 This is no different from an uncertified phone charger or kettle.